-The switching characteristics of a valve are decided by the piston 8.5 Piston overlap overlap.
+The switching characteristics of a valve are decided by the piston overlap.
 A distinction is made between positive, negative and zero overlap.
 The type of overlap for the piston control edges can also be varied.

 Piston overlap

 In addition to determining piston clearance, the piston overlap also determines the oil leakage rate.